afpma-pro/firecalc/docs/dev/WINDOWS_CI_SBT_COURSIER_FILE_LOCKS.md

 Q: Why can't we pass -D flags directly to sbt in PowerShell?
 A: PowerShell misparses `-Dsbt.coursier=true` as command parameters rather than JVM properties.
 Use `SBT_OPTS` environment variable instead, which sbt reads automatically.

+Q: Why is `ui/update` excluded from the pre-warm step?
+A: ScalablyTyped generates Scala code during `ui/update` that uses `implicit class` syntax, which is not compatible with Scala 3.
+This causes compilation failures during the pre-warm phase.
+The actual UI build handles this correctly later in the pipeline.

 ## Related files